johnpaulwelsh/hakyll-movie-blog/posts/dial-m-for-murder.markdown

 published: 2020-05-15
 ---

 A classic.
-Obvious that the story began as a play, but also has enough of that Hitchcockian flair where it works as a film just as well.
+It's obvious that the story began as a play, but also it has enough of that Hitchcockian flair where it works as a film just as well.

 Is Grace Kelly considered a good actor, or just an iconic beauty?